Central bank digital currencies by country: Singapore

+South Korea

+Project Hangang is a blockchain-based digital currency experiment.
+From the perspective of financial consumers, the service can be utilized by creating a dedicated digital currency wallet—separate from regular deposits—on participating banks' apps for payments and remittances.

+This is a type of hybrid system in which the central bank supplies wholesale CBDC to banks, and the banks then create digital currency usable by the general public based on it to provide services.

 Sweden

 The central bank of Sweden proposed an "e-krona" in November 2016, and started testing an e-krona proof of concept in 2020.
-The 2020 phase focused on internal simulations within Sweden's central bank; the 2021 second phase is to include transactions with outside entities, such as commercial banks.
-The 2022 third phase focused on the requirements.
+The 2020 phase focused on internal simulations within Sweden's central bank; the second phase in 2021 included testing with external participants, including commercial banks.
+The third phase in 2022 evaluated governance and technical requirements for potential integration into the commercial banking system.

 Turkey

 In January 2021, the Central Bank of the Republic of Turkey (CBRT) announced a planned digital currency trial in the second half of 2021.

 The CBRT successfully tested the first payment transaction using the digital lira in January 2023, and planned to run further phases of pilot studies to widen participation in 2023.

 United Arab Emirates

-In March 2023, The Central Bank of the United Arab Emirates (CBUAE) announced the commencement of the implementation of the CBUAE Central Bank Digital Currency (CBDC) Strategy.
+In March 2023, the Central Bank of the United Arab Emirates (CBUAE) announced the implementation of its CBDC strategy, known as the "Digital Dirham".

-In October 2023, the United Arab Emirates enacted Federal Law No. 54 of 2023, broadening the definition of currency to include a "National Digital Currency".
-The amended law was published on 31 October 2023.
+In October 2023, the United Arab Emirates enacted Federal Law No. 54 of 2023, expanding the legal definition of currency to include a "National Digital Currency".

-In January 2024, the UAE sent the first cross border payment using the Digital Dirham.
-The payment of Dirham 50 million ($13.6m) was made to China.
+In January 2024, the UAE executed its first cross-border payment using the Digital Dirham, transferring 50 million dirhams (US$13.6 million) to China.